fortunecookie1138/googleappscripts/README.md

 # personalthings
-Just some stuff and things for home an Apple
+Just some stuff and things for home and Apple